Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ## What is this about?
 This challenge is held to help advance State-of-the-Art performance in Artificial Speech Recognition of Hindi Language and spread the spirit of research for the same.
-Conducted by the Speech Processing Lab of IITM under Dr. Umesh S, this challenge aims at generating transcripts from audio files read by volunteers reading actual news-paper articles.
+Conducted by the Speech Processing Lab of IITM under Dr. Umesh S, this challenge aims at generating transcripts from audio files created by volunteers reading actual news-paper articles.

 This challenge is a part of the [National Language Translation Mission](http://psa.gov.in/pmstiac-missions/natural-language-translation) funded by [MeitY](https://meity.gov.in/).